eslint/eslint/docs/rules/array-bracket-newline.md

+# array-bracket-newline

-# enforce line breaks after opening and before closing array brackets (array-bracket-newline)
+Enforces line breaks after opening and before closing array brackets.

 A number of style guides require or disallow line breaks inside of array brackets.